WICG/bundle-preloading/README.md

 ## Standards venue

-The Web Incubator Community Group, which (*theoretically, in the future*) hosts this repository, is not a standards venue itself; documents developed here are not, by themselves, on a standards track.
+The Web Incubator Community Group, which may, in the future, host this repository, is not a standards venue itself; documents developed here are not, by themselves, on a standards track.
 Instead, WICG serves to provide an open platform and safeguard the intellectual property developed, to enable later standardization.

 The resource bundle format itself is planned to eventually become an RFC from the [IETF WPACK WG](https://datatracker.ietf.org/wg/wpack/about/).
-It is periodically published as an Internet-Draft.
-However, its draft is developed in this repository.
+It will be periodically published as an Internet-Draft.
+However, a draft is developed in this repository.

 Resource and module loading on the Web is generally defined by [WHATWG](https://whatwg.org/) standards like [HTML](https://html.spec.whatwg.org/) and [Fetch](https://fetch.spec.whatwg.org/) and [W3C](https://www.w3.org/) standards like [Resource Hints](https://w3c.github.io/resource-hints/).
 When the proposals in this repository reach a state of [multi-implementer support and no strong implementer objections](https://whatwg.org/working-mode), with [web-platform-tests](https://github.com/web-platform-tests/wpt/) tests developed, they will be proposed as pull requests to those standards.